“Happiness is positive cash flow.”

 Do your current saving allocations allow for the possibility of establishing a passive income before retirement?

 If you want to develop passive income strategies, a first step might be to reposition some of your ongoing saving allocations.
 As Garret Gunderson points out well in Killing Secret Cows, 401k’s restrict investment choices, and ironically, the taxes, fees, and regulations of most qualified plans discourage or prevent investors from using retirement funds to build a cash flow business.
 Contact us today to discuss how to position yourself for cash flow.
-We also recommend Busting the Financial Planning Lies: Learn to Use Prosperity Economics to Build Sustainable Wealth as an excellent resource and starting point.
+We also recommend Busting the Retirement Lies as an excellent resource and starting point.